 Each league will establish a substitute policy.
 It is important to remember that our host golf courses have set aside a certain number of tee times for us.
 We need to be good partners with our host courses and fill up our tee times.

-While it is preferred that subs be EWGA members, a non-EWGA member may sub no more than two times in one season.
+While it is preferred that subs be LPGAAmateurs members, a non-LPGAAmateurs member may sub no more than two times in one season.

 Each league may determine whether subs can win prizes.

 League handicaps from last season will be the base for this season’s handicaps.
 Players without a handicap will provide either their USGA Handicap Index or a general idea of their typical 9 or 18-hole score.
 In addition, the first two weeks of league play can be used to help determine handicaps.